We enjoy face to face meetings and interactive workshops with our clients to guide them through each stage of the design

-Sophie studied Design, Materials & Manufacture at the University of Nottingham and went on to complete an MA at the Royal College of Art with a Dyson scholarship.
+Sophie studied Design at the University of Nottingham and went on to complete a Masters at the Royal College of Art with a Dyson scholarship.
 She recieved the Armourers and Brasiers' Prize for her final year dissertation whilst at Nottingham, was a prizewinner in the Lattice Design Awards 'Building on our Inheritance' and shortlisted for the Helen Hamlyn Prize for 'Design for our Future Selves Competition' at the Royal College of Art.
 She has also completed training in Interior Styling at Central Saint Martins, London.

-Sophie is a Senior Lecturer part time at the University of the West of England in Bristol.
-She lectures in colour theory and psychology, materiality and materials selection, brand values and consumer understanding, semantics and form, sustainable design, and forecasting trends.
+Sophie has over 14 years teaching experience as a Senior Design Lecturer at University.
+She has lectured in colour theory and psychology, materiality and materials selection, brand values and consumer understanding, semantics and form, sustainable design, and forecasting design trends.